murraypatterson/parcours/README.md

 # how to run

-First, make sure that you have Python3 and NumPy as well as the [ETE Toolkit](http://etetoolkit.org/).
-The latter two can be installed on most systems via
+First, make sure that you have Python3 and NumPy as well as the [ETE Toolkit](http://etetoolkit.org/), and Multiset.
+The latter three can be installed on most systems via

     pip3 install numpy
     pip3 install ete3
+    pip3 install multiset

 respectively, if you have `pip`, or through Conda.
 Once these prerequisites are met, simply run the `parcours` executable to run the